playcanvas/developer.playcanvas.com/content/user-manual/assets/materials.md

 ## Editing a Material

+Once you have a material selected you can edit its properties.

 ![material_editor](/images/content_creation/material_editor.png)

+The default PlayCanvas material has a 'Shading Model' property.
+This defaults to 'Phong', and this page documents this shading model.
+Note that the alternative shading model is 'Physical' - this is the model for PlayCanvas' Physically Based Renderer (PBR).
+The physical shading model will be documented in the near future when the full workflow for this material type is implemented.

-Once you have a material selected you can edit it's properties.
-Click on each heading to fold out the specific properties.
-Changes are saved automatically.
+Material properties are grouped.
+Click on each group heading to fold out the specific properties.

 ### Ambient